 Total time: 5 minutes.

-Tapenade is a French term to refer to a viscous pureed mixture for spreading over crackers or various dishes.
+Tapenade is an entree in French cuisine, referring to a viscous pureed mixture for spreading over crackers or various dishes.
 Typically, French southerners often feature Tapenade in any part of their meals.
 Traditionally, people often use olive as the cornerstone of many Tapenade recipes.

 To stick with the authentic French recipe, I suggest using olive.
 However, it’s best to combine the smokiness of Manzanilla olive with the succulent meat of the Kalamata variety.
 Furthermore, people also add herbs, white vinegar, and mustard.

 Blend all the ingredients until the Tapenade becomes well mixed.
 Typically, Tapenade flavor is mainly affected by the type of olive you use.
 Commonly, olive Tapenade goes amazing with Crostini (bread slices with toppings) and French baguette.